kisakova/documentation/completeReference/System/Entities/entities.rst

 .. image:: /completeReference/img/System/Entities/entity_management/new_entity_communication_collaboration.png

-- Check the :ref:`activities <user-guide-activities>` that you want to enable for the entity.
+- Check the `activities <../commonActions/actions.html>`_ that you want to enable for the entity.

 - Choose *Yes* in the *"Enable Notes"* drop-down and it will be possible to add :ref:`notes <user-guide-add-note>` to the entity records.